Jump to chapter

 Las Posadas

-A cherished tradition in Spain, Las Posadas is a reenactment of Mary and Joseph's search for lodging in Bethlehem.
-Held in the days leading up to Christmas, communities come together to stage processions, sing carols, and recite prayers, culminating in a symbolic representation of the Holy Family finding shelter.
-Las Posadas is a profoundly religious and communal observance highlighting the importance of faith and solidarity.
+Las Posadas, a cherished Spanish tradition, reenacts Mary and Joseph’s search for lodging in Bethlehem.
+In the days before Christmas, communities stage processions, sing carols, and pray, symbolizing the Holy Family finding shelter.
+It’s a deeply religious celebration of faith and solidarity.

 Nochebuena and Christmas Day

-Christmas Eve, or Nochebuena, is a time for families to gather for a festive feast featuring traditional dishes like roast turkey, suckling pig, and seafood delicacies.
-Midnight mass, known as Misa del Gallo (Mass of the Rooster), is a solemn yet celebratory occasion, with churches adorned with candles and decorations.
-On Christmas Day, families continue the festivities with leisurely meals, gift-giving, and spending quality time together.
+Christmas Eve, or Nochebuena, is a time for family feasts with dishes like roast turkey and suckling pig.
+Midnight Mass, or Misa del Gallo, is a solemn yet festive occasion.
+On Christmas Day, families enjoy more meals, gift-giving, and quality time together.

 New Year's Eve